satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # Note
 Since some inexperienced users recently found this guide too complicated and also encountered errors when running it, I decided to simplify it so that everyone can run it.

-With the changes in the PicCap UI, the additional code from @neogeo for the HyperHDR LUT-Installer and the countless tips from @awawa-dev, I was finally able to put together a new HyperHDR version that simplifies everything.
+With the changes in the PicCap UI, the additional code from [neogeo](https://github.com/Syspoke) for the HyperHDR LUT-Installer and the countless tips from @awawa-dev, I was finally able to put together a new HyperHDR version that simplifies everything.

 This guide is based on [awawa-dev](https://github.com/awawa-dev) NV12 implementation and new LUT calibration method in HyperHDR, [sundermann](https://github.com/sundermann) NV12 customisation in hyperion-webos and Add NV12 to PicCap-UI by * [TBSniller](https://github.com/TBSniller) & [satgit62](https://github.com/satgit62).